abhayagiri/beginning-our-day/manuscripts/ay.md

 So whether we're investigating our moods or working with the defilements, mindfulness is key.
 It's what replaces madness with sanity.

-# Developing Good Habits From the Beginning
+# Beginning with Good Habits

 ## Ajahn Yatiko